khalid-hussain/shaheen/chap11.md

 entered a dilapidated house.
 Here, five more of their comrades were guarding the horses.

-After all of them got on their horses, Bashir Bin Hassan inquired, "Where do we intend to go now?"
+After all of them got on their horses, Bashir bin Hassan inquired, "Where do we intend to go now?"

 Badr bin Mughira said, "I will go my way after a short distance.
 I will take